Douwe-Spaanderman/InteractiveNet/GUI/README.md

 # Installation

-In order to setup the monailabel server you need to follow the installation guides [here](../README.md#installation).
+In order to setup the monailabel server you need to follow the installation guides [here](../README.md#installation). **Do not forget to also set the environment PATHs as these are required to find the trained models**.
 Next you will need to install the extra requirements, found in the requirements.txt.
 This can be easily done using pip:
 ```
 pip install -r requirements.txt
 ```